ACE-Foundation/ace-foundation/ACE-Ontology.md

   - `payload`
   - `hash`

-This structure provides:

-- immutability
-- determinism
-- perfect auditability
-- institutional truth
-- compatibility with Excel, Python, and future distributed systems
+This structure provides **immutability, determinism, perfect auditability, institutional truth, and compatibility** with Excel, Python, and future distributed systems.

-**A permissioned blockchain without PoW**
+**Permissioned blockchain (no decentralized consensus required)**

-ACE does **not** require Proof‑of‑Work or Proof‑of‑Stake because:
+ACE does not require decentralized consensus because:se:

 - only **ACE‑Engine** has write permission
 - the system is **institutional and permissioned**, not anonymous
-- there is no need for decentralized consensus
-- all participants trust the institutional authority
+- trust is anchored in the institutional authority

 Thus: